 CureSearch for Children's Cancer funds and supportstargeted and innovative children's cancer research with measurableresults, and is the authoritative source of information and resourcesfor all those affected by children's cancer.

+When cancers are considered high-risk, it is often because they are resistant to treatment.
+Medulloblastoma is difficult to cure using conventional treatments like chemotherapy.
+Researchers believe that these cancers are resistant to treatment because they have mutations in a group of genes that control epigenetics, a group of proteins that tell the cell which regions of DNA to read, and which to ignore.
 To conduct their research, the team will first map the genetic changes (mutations) in genes regulating access to chromatin, which is a complex group of proteins that surround and compact the DNA.
 Then, based on their findings, they will begin testing medications on high-risk medulloblastoma specimens taken from patients during surgery, and in mice that have been genetically engineered to have this cancer.
 Their hope is that within three years, they can both identify and develop treatments that can be moved to a Phase I clinical trial in patients.

 < Acceleration Initiative Grantees